How to Install REST Messenger - YesBookIt and MyDesktop

 Enforce Unique Alpha’s

 - Confirm Unique Alphas are enabled.
-In most cases they already will be but you must check to confirm.
+In most case they already will be but you must check.

 - In REST Professional select Other>Utilities>System Options and open the Miscellaneous Tab.
 You will get a prompt for a response code.
 Move this prompt aside if it obstructs any information behind it.
-If 'Enforce unique alphas' is 'greyed' and the check box to the left of it is ticked, then Unique Alphas are already enforced and you can close the prompt form and proceed with the next section.
+If 'Enforce unique alphas' is 'greyed' and the check box to the left of it is ticked, then Unique Alphas are already enforced.
+You can close the System Options screen and proceed with the next section.

-- Select OK again on the next prompt and REST will then check for duplicates.
+- Select OK again on the proceeding dialog, REST will then check for duplicates.

-- If duplicates are found REST will allow you to save them in a text file.
-A REST user with sufficient privileges will need to look up each duplicated Alpha in REST and make the appropriate changes.
+- If duplicates are found REST will allow you to save them in a text file, a REST user with sufficient privileges will need to look up each Alpha in REST and make the appropriate changes.
 Refer to http://kb.rockend.com/help/activating-unique-alphas

 Add permissions to the REST Professional Database Share